Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Introduction

+Machine learning (ML) has advanced significantly in recent years, resulting in improved accuracy in ML models.
+However, the increasing size of training datasets has created new challenges.
+While larger datasets can improve model accuracy, they require increased manual labor for labeling, making it difficult for ordinary people to create their own datasets.
+Furthermore, large datasets lead to longer training times, especially with video datasets that contain vast amounts of data.
+In addition, retraining the model is also time-consuming.
+These challenges make model training a time-intensive process, and the inability to find suitable datasets can be discouraging.

-In recent years, to solve this problem, researchers began to study zero-shot learning \cite{awa,lampert2013attribute}.
-With zero-shot learning, even when the model has never encountered a certain class of objects, the model can classify the object.
-This method does not require a large amount of data to train the model; thus, it can save labor costs and training time.
+To solve this problem, researchers have studied zero-shot learning \cite{awa,lampert2013attribute}, which allows models to classify objects even if they have never encountered a certain class of objects.
+This method does not require large amounts of data for training the model.
+Therefore, it can save labor costs and training time.
 New classes can be added to the model without retraining it.
-Using zero-shot learning, training and using the model becomes easy going forward.
+Nevertheless, the performance of zero-shot learning is still unsatisfactory, which limits its practical application.
+For example, the accuracies of the zero-shot action recognition methods \cite{qin2017zero,zhu2018towards,tsgcn} are 15.1\%, 17.5\%, and 33.4\%, respectively for the UCF101 \cite{ucf101} dataset with 50 unseen classes.